Welcome Guide and Pre-Arrival “To Do” Checklists

 Health Forms and Immunizations

-All enrolled UConn students must submit a Student Health History Form.pdf to the UConn Student Health Services office by August 1 (fall admits) and January 1 (spring admits).
+All enrolled UConn students must submit a Student Health History Form to Student Health and Wellness by August 1 (fall admits) and January 1 (spring admits).
 You and your doctor/physician complete this form, which documents your immunization history and risk for Tuberculosis.
 The state of Connecticut requires students to have been immunized against certain diseases, and if you do not meet the immunization requirements by the 10th day of classes, a hold will be placed on your student account that prevents you from enrolling in future classes.
 When possible, you should obtain the required immunizations prior to departing your home country.
+Visit Student Health and Wellness for information about how to fill out the Health History Form and how to use the Student Health Portal.

 Visit Student Health and Wellness (SHaW) for more information for international students on the Student Health History Form, Immunization Requirements and How to Navigate the Student Health Portal including videos on how to upload your documents.